ebiggio/prestashop-customer-dni/README.md

 The DNI field is stored in a new table in the database, linked to the customer's ID.
 Upon resetting or uninstalling the module, the DNI field will be removed from the customer form, but previously saved DNI data will remain in the module's `customer_dni` table.

-You can use the DNI field in other modules or customizations by retrieving it directly from the database table `customer_dni` using the customer's ID.
+You can use the DNI field in other modules or customizations by retrieving it directly from the database table `customer_dni`, filtering by the customer's ID.

 ## Customization

 You can customize the module by adding additional validators for the DNI field.
 To do this, add a custom validator class that implements the `CustomValidator` interface to the `custom_validators` folder.
-The module has a built-in custom validator that checks the DNI against the chilean RUT format.
+The module includes a built-in custom validator that checks the DNI against the chilean RUT format.
 You can use this class as a reference to create your own custom validator.

 The module also offers two custom hooks that can be used to add additional functionality programmatically: